lcanady/mu-format/README.md

 app.plugins(['./plugins/plugin.js'])

-// Or you can declare plugins at runtime. app.format('github:user/repo',{plugins:['./plugins/plugin.js']});
+// Or you can declare plugins at runtime. app.format('github:user/repo',{
+  plugins:['./plugins/plugin.js']
+})

-// You can even just require the file: require('./plugins/plugin.js')(app);
+// You can even just require the file: require('./plugins/plugin.js')(app)

 // Then in our raw document we use the tag:
 // #msg This is a message that will be rendered to the client.
 ```
 ## Formatting Rules
 The rules for formatting .mu documents is pretty simple!
 First, You can format your code however you'd like.
 I suggest adopting an easy to read style using indentations and spacing to make your code digestable.
-MU-Format looks for a ```& or @``` in the first position of the line to designate the start of a new command.
-You can also add comments in your code in either '/* ... */' block style or '//' inline comments.
+MU-Format looks for ```[&+@-]``` in the first position of the current line to designate the start of a new command, attribute, or spacer.
+You can add comments in your code in either ```/* ... */``` block style or ```//``` inline style comments.
+A spacer, or dash ```-``` is a purely cosmetic mark for formatting the program output.
+During the compress phase they become newlines making the processed code a little more readable.

 ```
 /*